Salomon S-Lab Sense 6 Review Facts

 In order to provide the level of protection needed from a trail shoe while maintaining a weight low enough to facilitate racing, these shoes use a combination of materials for its upper that slightly impede breathability.
 Ventilated mesh portions still make up a decent amount of the upper, which allows for a reasonable amount of airflow, but the nylon used for the rest of its construction doesn’t contribute much in this area.
 Add to that the internal bootie designed for a snug fit, and you end up with a shoe that doesn’t have the level of breathability present in most other trail shoes

 .
 However, since these shoes are much lighter than these other models, it doesn’t matter too much that airflow isn’t as emphasized.
+Read also about best track running shoes.

 Much effort has been made to ensure that the Salomon S-Lab